mirror-shades/doxa/docs/methods.md

 Input:

-- condition: boolean expression to check
+- condition: tetra expression to check
 - message: error message if condition is false

 Output: